he3-app/documents/docs/guide/index.md

 ## Step 1: Install He3 client

-If you have already installed the He3 client, please ignore this step.
+If you have already installed the latest He3 client, please ignore this step.
 If not, you can go to the official website to download [https://he3.app/](https://he3.app/)

+> He3 client version requirement: v1.3.0+

 ## Step 2: Login He3 client